Monitoring and Logging

 The results of CloudWatch Logs Insights queries can be exported to CloudWatch dashboards.

-When using Amazon ES, use “cwl*” as the filter pattern
+When using OpenSearch Service, use “cwl*” as the filter pattern to

-Log events generated by AWS AppSync on May 8, 2019 or later are formatted as fully
+Log events that AWS AppSync generates on or after May 8, 2019 are formatted as fully

 structured JSON.
-If you want to analyze GraphQL requests prior to May 8, 2019, you
+To analyze GraphQL requests prior to May 8, 2019, you can migrate older

-You can also choose to enable metric filters in CloudWatch.
-You can then use these metric filters to turn log data into numerical CloudWatch metrics, so you can graph or set an alarm on them.
+You can also use metric filters in CloudWatch to turn log data into numerical CloudWatch metrics, so that you can graph or set an alarm on them.